Jupyter Environment

 - Go to

-Control Panel
+>Hub Control Panel

-button in the upper right corner. - Press the
+in the menu bar. - Press the

 Stop My Server